MumetNgoding/Hackintosh-DELL-Vostro-5468/README.md

 ![macOs Ventura](Screenshot/1.png)

 <p align = "center">
-macOS Ventura
+macOS Ventura 13.2
 </p>

 * macOS:
-  - macOS Ventura ✅
+  - macOS Ventura 13.2 ✅
 * Windows:
   - Windows 11 ✅
-* Bootloader: OpenCore 0.8.8
+* Bootloader: OpenCore MOD 0.8.9
 * EFI can be used for both for installation and booting from SSD.

 ## Introduction